Marauders (comics)

 The Marauders is a team of fictional characters appearing in American comic books published by Marvel Comics.
 The original Marauders team included mutant warriors and assassins employed by the X-Men's enemy Mister Sinister, a mad scientist villain often intent on creating a perfect race of superhumans.
-The Marauders have been tasked by Mister Sinister to perform kidnappings, assassinations, mass murder, or simply fight Mister Sinister's enemies.
-Marauders have been killed in combat, but often Mister Sinister uses his cloning technology to re-create them.
+The Marauders have been tasked by Sinister to perform kidnappings, assassinations, mass murder, or simply fight Sinister's enemies.
+The Marauders have been killed in combat, but often Sinister uses his cloning technology to re-create them.
 This team of Marauders has appeared in many different stories of the X-Men franchise, as well as stories featuring other Marvel Comics heroes.

 In 2019, the Dawn of X event involved the X-Men and many allies and enemies creating a new all-mutant country on the living island Krakoa.
 Teleport gates that only work for mutants were then created at various points on Earth, allowing any mutant who wished to join the new community to instantly do so.
 Kitty Pryde then formed a new team of "Marauders" to transport mutants to Krakoa who lived in countries that did not recognize the sovereignty of the mutant nation and/or obstructed the local teleport gates leading to the island.
 This team also works to protect mutant travelers and refugees from threats.
 The team's series Marauders debuted in 2019.